Essay on visual anthropology

 |Methods||interviews with photo and film camera|

-As part of a course on Visual Anthropology at the University of Aarhus, I conducted brief field work in Godsbanen, a creative development area in Aarhus.
+As part of a course on Visual Anthropology at the University of Aarhus, I conducted research activities in Godsbanen, a creative development area in Aarhus.
 While using photography and film I struggled to understand at what point I was doing visual anthropology.
 How is this different from what an average photographer or filmmaker tries to do in his work?
 Or a photojournalist?
 Not only does visual anthropology have to generate knowledge in order to be appreciated as science, the visual also needs to generate a different kind of knowledge than the non-visual.
 If it was simply science by other (more beautiful) means, then this would not say anything about its complementarity to other disciplines.
 Therefore I wrote a paper called “Doors to Knowledge”, discussing what distinct kind of knowledge is generated through visual anthropology.